 If you just got out of jail after being arrested in Fort Walton Beach for Battery on Law Enforcement, you already know that you’re in a lot of trouble.
-You are probably scared about whether you are going to jail or whether you’re going to be stuck with a felony on your record.
+You are probably scared about whether you are going back to jail or whether you’re going to be stuck with a felony on your record.

 If you hit a police officer in Fort Walton Beach, you will likely be charged with Battery on a Law Enforcement Officer.
 This charge is a third degree felony with a maximum sentence of five years in prison and a $5000.00 fine.

 Battery On Law Enforcement under Florida Law